c0dertitan/scratchtutorials/README.md

 That's it! your cat should be changing color like a rainbow!

 ## About the founder
-* The founder made this website and is a kid
+* The founder made this website will not reveal his age
 * this is a open source website.

 * Source: [Github](https://www.github.com)